garrettjamie87/mailChimp/README.md

 # mailChimp

-A simple signup page where users can sign up for a newsletter.
+A simple sign up page where users can subscribe a newsletter.
 Hosted by mailChimp.